leobertolazzi/medievalit5/README.md

 ## Run the app locally
 After the fine-tuning, if you want to test the model through the app, run:
 ```
-$ streamlit run app.py
+$ streamlit run app_local.py
 ```

 ## Cloud app
 If you only want to try the model without fine-tuning it from scratch, you can browse to the cloud app [here]().
+The cloud app uses an already fine-tuned model on the [Hugging Face Hub](https://huggingface.co/leobertolazzi/it5-small-dante).

 ## Limitations
 The biggest limitation for this project is the size of the ita2dante dataset.
 In fact, it consists only of 6K sentences whereas [gsarti/it5-small](https://huggingface.co/gsarti/it5-small) has more than 70M parameters.